My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When I started Valerie & Valise, I had one mission: help people travel better on the weekends.
 I had spent a year traveling many weekends across Europe, so I wrote weekend travel itineraries (I still do that – now I call them 3-day guides) and tried to help convey my passion for getting out there to travel as much as you can.

 But funnily enough – in all that time, I’ve never actually written a list of the things I packed each time I hit the road on a Friday afternoon.
 I never wrote my weekend packing list so that you can trust my travel advice and my packing advice.

 Weekend Travel Packing Tips

-When it’s Thursday night and you realize you’re setting off on your weekend getaway tomorrow – it’s time to pack!
+When it’s Thursday night and you realize last minute you’re setting off on your weekend getaway tomorrow – it’s time to pack!
 Before you grab everything in your closet, here are a few tips to help you pack better.
 Following these four tips is a good idea to help you pack what you need, but nothing extra.

 Pick the Right Bag

-The ‘right bag’ for any given trip depends on a couple things:
+The ‘right bag’ for any given trip depends on a couple of things:

 - How long your trip will be (in this case, just a weekend!)